|

 200. Buy your Snare Drum Case slightly

-bigger than the drum itself so that you can fit some extra replacement
+bigger than the snare drum itself so that you can fit some extra

 DRUMTIPS.com